ravikumar1602/gitpractice/Notes.md

 if you are going to add any new file in the folder then check with got status and it will  show you untrack file.
 To /make this part of git you need to perform git add and git commit

-git add--------------when you are adding the file for the first time as part of git repository git add . git add *
+git add --a------------when you are adding the file for the first time as part of git repository git add . git add *